JamesTheGiblet/Bio-Driven-Backend-Design/README.md

 (Note: An emoji-free version of this table is available in the Appendix.)

 3. AI-Driven Adaptation in Bio-Driven Design
+Further details on AI integration can be found in [AI-Driven Adaptation](./docs/ai-driven-adaptation.md).

 3.1 Neural Plasticity for Dynamic Optimization